folio-org/docs/content/en/docs/Export Manager/_index.md

 weight: 625
 ---

 The Export manager app allows users to view manual or automated file exports for specific export operations.
-The Export manager app supports the following types of exports: Bursar, Circulation log, eHoldings, Bulk edit, and EDIFACT orders.
+The Export manager app supports the following types of exports: Authority control, Bursar, Circulation log, eHoldings, Bulk edit, and EDIFACT orders.
 While these exports are initiated from other apps and areas of FOLIO, the Export manager app allows administrative staff to check on the status of scheduled exports, view error details, and download files for review.

 ## Permissions